BF528/project-3-lava-lamp-1/README.md

 # Repository Contents

-This repository contains the scripts used for Transcriptional Profile of Mammalian Cardiac Regeneration with mRNA-seq.
+This repository contains the scripts used for DESeq2 anlysis on RNA-seq differential expression data, Limma analysis on Microarray Differential Expression data as well as corcordance between microarray and RNA-Seq.